ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 An implementer might desire to select multiple cryptographic keys based on a shared attribute.
 A possible approach is to include a single request entity of type `id-pkix-evidence-entity-key` including a claim with a set value.
 This claim would not be related to the key identifier as this is unique to each key.
-A HSM supporting this scheme could select all the cryptographic keys matching the specified claim and report them in the PKIX Evidence.
+A HSM supporting this scheme could select all the cryptographic keys matching the specified claim and report them in the generated Evidence.

 This is a departure from the base request interface, as multiple key entities are reported from a single requested entity.